Anytime-valid, Bayes-assisted, Prediction-Powered Inference: Asymptotic (Bayes-assisted) confidence sequences

 \section{Asymptotic (Bayes-assisted) confidence sequences}

-In this section, we begin with some background on (asymptotic) confidence sequences (CS).
-Then, we show how prior information may be incorporated into asymptotic CS procedures, leading to the definition of asymptotic Bayes-assisted confidence sequences.
+In this section, we begin with background on (asymptotic) confidence sequences (CS).
+We then show how prior information can be incorporated into asymptotic CS procedures, leading to asymptotic Bayes-assisted confidence sequences.